Éric Schwab: Death

 Schwab died in 1977 at the age of 67 – without having left a report about his journey to the Nazi concentration camps and the reunion with his mother at Theresienstadt.
 He was survived by his daughter, Corinne Schwab.

 Perception

 Photographs by Schwab were reprinted by many media – often without crediting his name as the copyrights were owned by AFP.
 It has been confirmed that the German magazine Stern published some of his pictures.
 Photographs by Schwab were also shown in several exhibitions, amongst them the exhibit Photographies des camps de concentration which was organized by the Musée national de la Résistance in 2005.
 One of his photographs, showing a refugee family from Punjab, was also seen in the 1955 exhibition The Family of Man, curated by Edward Steichen at the Museum of Modern Art in New York.
 This show toured the world, has been seen by over 10 million visitors and has been established as a permanent exhibition at the Clervaux castle in Luxembourg since 2013.
+In 2025, France issued a commemorative stamp in Eric Schwab's honor.